New World Information and Communication Order: Technological

 Technological developments have direct effects on access to information and on privacy.
 Access to information is the ability for an individual to seek, receive and impart information effectively.
 According to Guy Berger, "access to digital means of communication, even within the limits established by platform owners, is unprecedented".
 Since the NWICO debate, many of the desired developments have come about through access to the internet and mobile phones.
 Many are now able to seek as well as impart information to the public.
 The one way information flow from Global North to South has been corrected partially due to this flow of information.
 The biggest barrier is now lack of access, and as of 2013 only one third of the population has such access (with some of the poorest regions having less than 10% access).

 There has been a significant increase in access to the Internet in recent years, which reached just over three billion users in 2014, amounting to about 42 per cent of the world's population.
 Nevertheless, issues remain such as the digital divide, the gender divide and the security argument.
-A digital divide is an economic and social inequality with regard to access to, use of, or impact of information and communication technologies (ICT).
-Social barriers such as illiteracy and lack of digital empowerment have created stark inequalities between men and women in navigating the tools used for access to information: it's the gender divide.
-With the evolution of the digital age, application of freedom of speech and its corollaries (freedom of information, access to information) becomes more controversial as new means of communication and restrictions arise including government control or commercial methods putting personal information to danger.
+A digital divide is an economic and social inequality with regard to access to, use of, or impact of information and communications technology (ICT).

+Social barriers such as literacy and lack of digital empowerment have created stark inequalities between men and women in navigating the tools used for access to information.
+Also, with the evolution of the digital age, freedom of speech and its corollaries, including freedom of information, and access to information, become more controversial.
+As new means of communication arise, so too do new restrictions including government control or commercial methods that succeed in turning personal information into a danger.

 The increasing access to and reliance on digital media to receive and produce information have increased the possibilities for States and private sector companies to track individuals' behaviors, opinions and networks.
 States have increasingly adopted laws and policies to legalize monitoring of communication, justifying these practices with the need to defend their own citizens and national interests.
 In parts of Europe, new anti-terrorism laws have enabled a greater degree of government surveillance and an increase in the ability of intelligence authorities to access citizens' data.
-While legality is a precondition for legitimate limitations of human rights, the issue is also whether a given law is aligned to other criteria for justification such as necessity, proportionality and legitimate purpose.
+While legality is a precondition for legitimate limitations of human rights, the issue is also whether a given law is aligned to other criteria for justification such as necessity, proportionality, and legitimate purpose.